About Our Program

 What salary and benefits do Dermatology residents receive?

 Please visit the UCLA Graduate Medical Education website for more information.

 Click here for a copy of the current residency contract.

 Residency Cycle Timeline:

 - Interview dates:

 We anticipate sending out interview invitations in late November, as part of the coordinated release.
-Due to the high volume of applications we receive there are many outstanding candidates who we may not be able to interview.
+STAR interview invites will be sent out Dec.
+4. Due to the high volume of applications we receive there are many outstanding candidates who we may not be able to interview.